 Let’s go through some of the integrations you can make between Google and WordPress:

 Google Search Console (formerly called Google Webmaster Tools) is a free web service provided by Google for webmasters and website owners.
 You can submit your sitemap and WordPress RSS feed to Google for faster site indexing.
 WordPress lets you integrate powerful reporting features from Google Search Console that allow you to see how many pages of your site have been indexed, identify and fix link errors, optimize your website for search engines, and more.

-Learn how to integrate Google Analytics with WordPress here:
+To learn how to add Google Analytics reporting to your WordPress site, go here:

-Getting your web content indexed quickly and your pages ranking well in Google’s search engine can help drive significant traffic to your site and increase sales of your products and services.
-WordPress lets you craft SEO optimized post titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …
+Getting your web content indexed quickly and your pages ranking well in Google’s search results can help drive more traffic to your site and increase sales of your products and services.
+WordPress lets you craft SEO optimized page titles and descriptions and then instruct Google to display your content to visitors in search results exactly the way you want it to appear …

 (Improve WordPress SEO for better results on Google)

 We have created a number of tutorials that show you how to improve your results in Google’s search engine using WordPress SEO plugins and optimized content.

 Learn how to optimize your WordPress site and content for search engines here: